 Fats the Fuse is the comedy relief.
 He's fat, he's wimpy, he's dumb, and he likes to suggest explosives as the solution to every obstacle.

 These three rats have been living in the cinema for some time, engaging in petty larceny involving popcorn machines and candy bars.
-Margin decides they're ready for something bigger.
+Marvin decides they're ready for something bigger.
 The Big Time.
 Something on the Outside, a place no rat has ever returned from alive.
 But Marvin has courage and daring.
 He hitches a ride in a knitting bag and does a bit of exploring.
 Imagine his excitement upon discovering a cheese shop four doors down.
 No doubt about it: The Cheese Barrel is a prime target for an experienced gang of rats.
-Filled with cheese and nothing guarding it save for the plump owner (Deemed 'The Enemy' by Marvin)
+Filled with cheesem and nothing guarding it save for the plump owner (Deemed 'The Enemy' by Marvin)

 Don't go no further, kid, unless you're ready for the spoils.